MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * The Jobberwocky companies index.
   * The [A List][a-list] of tech companies.
 * Read about [job search etiquette][job-search-etiquette]
 * Continue pairboarding and attending algorithms lectures.
+Coding challenges begin this week.

 [job-search-etiquette]: ./self-presentation/job_search_etiquette.md